romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 ### Sealed Classes

-Kotlin introduced an other type of class, `sealeed class`.
-A sealed class, is a class that can be inherit by a restricted class set.
-By definition, a sealed class is `abstract`, that means it can't be directly instantiate.
+Kotlin introduced an other type of class, `sealed class`.
+A sealed class, is a class that can be inherited by a restricted class set.
+By definition, a sealed class is `abstract`, that means it can't be directly instantiated.
 All derived classes have to be in the same file than the sealed class.

 ```kotlin